DeviationTX/deviation-manual/source/ch_protocols.rst

 Protocol: DSMX
 --------------
 The DSMX protocol is used to control many Spektrum™ and JR™, as well as other models using this protocol.
-While the DSMX protocol can support up to 14 channels, Deviation is currently limited to a maximum of 12.
+The DSMX protocol can support up to 12 channels.
 Note that many receivers with less than 8 channels require the Transmitter to send 7 or less channels.
 Make sure the # of channels is set appropriately for the receiver.
 DSMX does not support auto-binding.
 If Fixed ID is set to None, a transmitter-specific ID is used instead.
 It is necessary to manually bind each model before the first use.

 Note that binding does not exit until you move the AIL or ELE controls.
 This is so you can press the Failsafe button on some DSM